micropython/micropython/docs/rp2/tutorial/pio.rst

 * label : instruction offset of label used with jmp instruction.

-We can take the pio_1hz example for a sinple understanding.
+We can take the pio_1hz example for a simple understanding.
 Below is the code of pio_1hz.py for reference.

 .. code-block:: python3